Air Education and Training Command

-Air Education and Training Command (AETC) is one of the nine Major Commands (MAJCOM) of the United States Air Force (USAF), reporting to Headquarters, United States Air Force.
+The Air Education and Training Command (AETC) is one of the nine Major Commands (MAJCOM) of the United States Air Force (USAF), reporting to Headquarters, United States Air Force.
 It was established 1 July 1993, with the realignment of Air Training Command and Air University.

 AETC is headquartered at Randolph Air Force Base, Joint Base San Antonio, Texas.
 AETC is the primary training and professional education command in the Air Force.

 More than 48,000 active duty and Air Reserve Component members and 14,000 civilian personnel make up AETC.
 The command has responsibility for approximately 1,600 aircraft.

 AETC's mission is to "recruit, train and educate Airmen to deliver air power for America."

 Air Force Recruiting Service

 AETC's mission begins with the Air Force Recruiting Service (AFRS), an AETC activity also headquartered at Randolph AFB, Texas.
-AFRS comprises three regional groups and 24 squadrons with more than 1,400 commissioned officer and enlisted recruiters assigned throughout the United States, England, Germany, Japan, Puerto Rico and Guam.
+AFRS comprises three regional groups and 24 squadrons with more than 1,400 commissioned officer and enlisted recruiters assigned throughout the United States, including territories Puerto Rico and Guam, as well as foreign countries England, Germany, and Japan.
 Recruiters in more than 1,000 offices worldwide recruit the young men and women needed as both enlisted airmen and commissioned officers to meet the demands of the U.S. Air Force.

 AFRS recruitment of commissioned officers is limited to 4-year college/university graduates via Air Force Officer Training School (OTS).
 Individuals who desire to become commissioned USAF officers and enter the service via the U.S. Air Force Academy (USAFA) and Air Force ROTC (AFROTC) are not recruited by AFRS and are instead accessed via recruitment and application activities of USAFA and AFROTC, respectively.